tedneward/ProfBlog/content/devrel/activities.md

 Within the realm of Developer Relations, I find that agreement on the definition of some terms brings clarity to the discussion.
 I proffer these definitions for the purpose of this pattern language:

+* ***Community***: The collection of developers who are outside the DevRel team.
+This is often synonymous with "customer" (below), but collective, while "customer" is generally thought to be more individual.
+A community is often centered around the product/service, but there may be sub-communities or other filtering criteria, such as by tech stack or platform; an API product/service may have a Java community, a .NET community, a Python community, each of which have different interests and outlook.

 * ***Company***: Who the DevRel team works for and represents.
 Basically, if you're on the DevRel team, this is "us".

 * ***Customer***: Anybody outside the company, whether they are a paying entity or not.
 DevRel teams will often want to segment this further (between open-source customers and paying customers, for example) in order to draw certain distinctions, but for the majority of these patterns it's sufficient to simply call anybody outside the company a customer.
 Note that based on the Direction (below) of the activity, the "customer" could very well be another team or developers inside the same company, so some nuance and flexibility in this definition is going to be needed.
 Basically, if you're on the DevRel team, this is everybody that's "not us".